HackyUci/.github/profile/README.md

 Yes.

-## 🐣 New Here?

-- Say hi in the discussions or issues!
-Even if it’s just “yo.”
-- Fork stuff.
-Break stuff.
-Learn stuff.

 ## 🚨 Warning

 HackyUci is not responsible for:
 - Uncontrollable learning.
 - Sudden love for open source.
 - Accidental fame due to cool side projects.

-## 🎉 Final Words

-Whether you're a seasoned wizard or a fresh code padawan, you're welcome here.
-Just bring your keyboard, your chaos, and your curiosity.
+- The urge to "nyawer"

 **Welcome to HackyUci.
-Let's get weird. 🤘**
+Let's get the party started. 🤘**

 ---

-Made with 💥 by sleep-deprived legends at HackyUci
+Made with 🍾 by the mentally unstable legends at HackyUci